replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 > Introduced in KOTS v1.33.0

-The steps described on this page are only necessary if you wish to configure a Network File System (NFS) as your KOTS Snapshots [storage destination](/kotsadm/snapshots/storage-destinations/).
+The steps described on this page are only necessary if you wish to configure a Network File System (NFS) as your KOTS Snapshots storage destination.
+For more information about Snapshot storage destinations, see [Storage destinations](snapshots-storage-destinations).

 Important notes before you begin: